Extrapolation, a technique to estimate: Introduction

 Then $h_t(v)$ is an increasing function of $t\in(\sigma_0, \infty)$ for any $v\in V$, in particular, $h_t(v)\le\lim\limits_{\tau\to\infty} h_{\tau}(v)$. \end{thm}

 In section 3 we will formulate and prove results more general than Theorems 1.1 and 1.2, that apply to metrics and norms that are not necessarily Hilbertian, see Theorems 3.1, 3.2.

 Various problems in analysis of course boil down to estimating a norm on a space $V$.
 The way to do this by extrapolation is to include the norm in a family $h_s$ of norms, $s\in S$, that satisfies the assumptions of say, Theorem 1.2, and estimate $h_s$ in the limit $\text{Re }s\to\infty$.
 Whatever estimate one can prove in the limit will then hold for the norm we started with.
-The success of this approach depends on whether $h_s$ gets easier to estimate as $\text{Re }s\to \infty$; in the application in section 4 this will be the case.
+The success of this approach depends on whether $h_s$ gets easier to estimate as $\text{Re }s\to \infty$; in the application in section 4 this will be so.

 The method is reminiscent of the continuity method.
-In the continuity method one attacks a problem $P$ by first connecting it, through a family $P_t$, $t\in[0,1], P_0=P$, of problems with a problem ${P}_1$ that one knows how to solve, and then studying the parameter values $t$ for which ${P}_t$ can be solved.
+In the continuity method one attacks a problem $P$ first by connecting it, through a family $P_t$, $t\in[0,1], P_0=P$, of problems with a problem ${P}_1$ that one knows how to solve, and then by studying the parameter values $t$ for which ${P}_t$ can be solved.
 In this approach the choice of ${P}_t$ connecting $P$ and $P_1$ is largely arbitrary, and the success of the method depends on proving suitable estimates for the solutions of $P_t$.
 By contrast, it is estimates that extrapolation furnishes.
 One still needs to connect problem $P$ through a family $P_t$ with a limiting problem $\lim_{t\to\infty} P_t$ one knows how to solve, but the family $P_t$ should have suitable curvature properties and in its choice is quite restricted.

-In the 1980s Rubio de Francia introduced a different notion of extrapolation of operators and estimates, see \cite {R1,R2}.
+In harmonic analysis the notion of extrapolation is not new.
+Its first appearance is in Yano's paper \cite{Y} from 1951 that studies what certain $L^p\to L^p$ estimates of an operator for all $p>1$ imply in the limit $p\to 1$.
+In the 1980s Rubio de Francia introduced a different notion of extrapolation of operators and estimates, see \cite {Ru1,Ru2}.
 Knowing that a certain operator is bounded in weighted $L^p$ spaces, for fixed $p\in[1, \infty)$ but simultaneously for a large class of weights, he concludes that the operator is bounded in correspondingly weighted $L^q$ spaces for all $q\in[1,\infty)$.
-The two techniques do not seem to have anything in common.
+Originally motivated by Yano's theorem, in the 1990s Jawerth and Milman proposed a general theory of extrapolation.
+As Mart\'\i n and Milman subsequently pointed out, even Rubio de Francia's results fit in this framework, see \cite{JM, MM}.
+However, apart from formal similarity, that theory of extrapolation seems to be unrelated to the results in this paper.

+I am grateful to Richard Rochberg who pointed me to relevant literature, and suggested that the paper be included in this volume in memory of Bj\"orn Jawerth.